-It has been over three years since the Deepwater Horizon oil spill and while tremendous fishing opportunities abound in the Gulf of Mexico, the impacts of the spill are ongoing and can be seen in degraded habitats and reduced tourism activity, especially recreational fishing.
+It has been five years since the Deepwater Horizon oil spill, and while tremendous fishing opportunities abound in the Gulf of Mexico, the impacts of the spill are ongoing and can be seen in degraded habitats and reduced tourism activity, especially recreational fishing.
 The American Sportfishing Association (ASA) remains engaged in the two primary processes that will shape major investments in the Gulf of Mexico region aimed at economic and natural resource restoration.

 To learn more about the RESTORE Act, click here to view a fact sheet.

 On January 29, 2013 the Gulf Coast Ecosystem Restoration Council, the body charged with developing and overseeing implementation of a comprehensive plan to help restore the ecosystem and economy of the Gulf Coast region in the wake of the Deepwater Horizon oil spill per the RESTORE Act, released the “Path Forward to Restoring the Gulf Coast: A Proposed Comprehensive Plan”.
 This plan reflects the work done thus far in creating a detailed comprehensive restoration plan.

 On August 28, 2013, the Gulf Coast Ecosystem Restoration Council voted to adopt the “Initial Comprehensive Plan: Restoring the Gulf Coast’s Ecosystem and Economy,” which outlines recovery efforts, both ecological and financial for the Gulf.
 The plan establishes the general types of projects to be targeted by the Council, including approaches that can help repair habitat degradation and ensure the health and sustainability of recreational fishing throughout the Gulf for generations to come.